 The changing of the seasons is a great time to get reorganized.
 Fall is the perfect time to clean up your garage because it’s probably seen a lot of use throughout the summer and you’ll find it hard to motivate yourself to spend time out there once the snow and cold weather hits.
 Although you can drag out a garage cleaning for several weeks, it’s in your best interest to concentrate it into a single weekend.
-Use these tips to coordinate a quick and efficient cleaning of your garage.
+Use these Garage Cleaning Tips to coordinate a quick and efficient cleaning of your garage.

 Now is the time to come up with storage solutions for the items you’re planning on keeping.
 You may already have spaces to place everything or you may need to come up with new storage areas.
 Just ensure everything has a home so in the future you know exactly where to find it and where to put it back.